Last updated: October 17th, 2023

 Pros

-- Effectively prevents odor – Lume does what it claims to do.
-If you apply it straight out of the shower, this stuff basically kills BO and will keep you odor-free all day long.
+• Effectively prevents odor – Lume does what it claims to do.
+If you apply it straight out of the shower, this stuff kills BO and keeps you odor-free all day.
+Yes, the new formula isn’t quite as effective, but it still does the job, and it smells better.

-- Naturally derived ingredients – Lume doesn’t contain any aluminum, baking soda, phthalates, sulfates, parabens, or talc.
+• Naturally derived ingredients – Lume contains no aluminum, baking soda, phthalates, sulfates, parabens, or talc.
 As of the latest formulation in 2023, the fragrances are no longer all-natural, but they are still skin-safe, cruelty-free, and environmentally friendly.

-- It lasts a long time – I’m not referring to how long Lume lasts on your body–although it should prevent odor for up to 72 hours–but the product itself lasts quite a while.
+• It lasts a long time – I’m not referring to how long Lume lasts on your body, although it should prevent odor for up to 72 hours.
+The product itself lasts quite a while.

 Cons

-- The fragrances are underwhelming – While most of Lume’s fragrances are pleasant enough (after that initial baby’s bottom scent), I’ve yet to find a fragrance that I truly love.
-Some smell like you’d expect them to and some don’t.
+• The fragrances are underwhelming – While most of Lume’s fragrances are pleasant enough and no longer have that baby’s bottom scent, there still isn’t a fragrance that I truly adore.
+The fragrance choices remain a little lacking as well.

 Lume Scents Ranked: My Picks for the Best Lume Deodorant Scents